 Once patients hold the B-Lite® implant during pre-op consultation, the intuitive understanding of the benefits related to the reduced weight empowers them to seek B-Lite®.

-B-Lite® implants are available in a variety of shapes, sizes and textures, to accommodate the wide variety of patient needs and preferences.
+B-Lite® implants are available in a variety of shapes and sizes to accommodate the wide variety of patient needs and preferences.

 Up to 30% lighter than traditional implants, they provide the same fullness and firmness look and feel.

 To achieve this, B-Lite® combine proven materials with breakthrough technology: the standard silicone gel filling is enhanced with special microspheres and is designed to reduce the effects of gravity.
 The result is an implant that combines comfort with sustainable aesthetics.

 B-Lite® breast implants minimise stress on the breast and connective tissue – even with large models.
 Thus, they retain a natural, attractive shape and ensure a more relaxed wear.

 The B-Lite® series implants are currently manufactured in round and anatomical shapes.

 The significant weight reduction is achieved through the unique and proprietary B-Lite® gel, a microsphere-enhanced cohesive implantable-grade silicone gel.
 The microspheres are inert, ultra-high purity, hollow, borosilicate microspheres that are broadly used in space technology as a lightweight yet robust solution.
 Microspheres are used and approved in numerous clinical applications.

 The B-Lite® microspheres are permanently bonded within the surrounding cohesive silicone gel.
 By employing selective spatial positioning and by chemically bonding the microspheres to the gel network, less silicone gel is required and extra reinforcement is achieved.
 Even in the unlikely event of rupture, the microspheres are designed to remain bound within the gel.